Skip to main content

 1. Size your pools appropriately Small pools (< 100 people):

-• Use At-Will pools for more control
+• Use List call pools for more control

 • Good for targeted follow-up